Difference In Costs For VAs With Different Skill Sets? - Frequently Asked Questions

 - Budget the right amount, see “What Does A Virtual Assistant Cost?”

 - Hire full-time, “Should I Hire Part-Time or Full-Time Virtual Assistants?“

 If either of these two things is too much, don’t do it.

 We are much more concerned that a client is serious about hiring a person long-term and is likely to treat them well.
 One of the most significant challenges Filipinos face is American companies vacillating and treating Filipino staff as commodities to be discarded at a moment’s notice just because the hiring company has not thought through what they really want.

 Getting The Lowest Possible Cost

-If, as a strategy, a company considers using its own time as less important than saving a couple of hundred bucks, we would suggest that company go and recruit their staff from the Philippines themselves, set up an inter-country payroll process and pay them directly.
-I would also advise they do their own plumbing and service their own cars…
+If, as a strategy, a company considers using its own time as less important than saving a couple of hundred bucks, we would suggest that company go and recruit their staff from the Philippines themselves, set up an inter-country payroll process, and pay them directly.
+I would also advise them to do their own plumbing and service their own cars…

 We do our best to make sure that a prospective client coming to us, looking to hire their first VA, is informed and prepared.
 Our goal is to do everything we can to make sure both the client and the VA, have as good an experience as we have when we hire VA’s for our own businesses.